-In September 2014, Constança joined the litigation team as a junior associate.
-She works mainly in civil and commercial litigation, insolvency, companies' recovery and arbitration.
-She is also a member of the Portuguese Arbitration Association.
+In September 2014, Constança joined the litigation team as a junior associate and works mainly in domestic and international arbitration, as well as in civil and commercial litigation.
+She is also a member of APA.

 URÍA MENÉNDEZ - PROENÇA DE CARVALHO